 The access to this wonderful day walk is the Flora carpark road, which ascends to 960 metres, and is one of the highest access roads in New Zealand, providing us with an easily accessible alpine walk by vehicle.
 This means you are immediately walking in an alpine environment.
-Leaving the carpark, the track rises through Flora Saddle and beautiful beech forest, then climbs gently through through the unusual mountain Nei Nei, (what we call the “Doctor Seuss” plant) for about an hour to Mount Arthur Hut, with superb views of Nelson and Tasman Bay.
+Leaving the carpark, the track rises through Flora Saddle and beautiful beech forest, climbing gently through the unusual mountain Nei Nei, (what we call the “Doctor Seuss” plant) for about an hour to Mount Arthur Hut, with superb views of Nelson and Tasman Bay.

 Above the hut the landscape becomes open alpine tussock, with mountain daisies scattered throughout in summer.
 Superb views are had to the imposing Karst rock summit, further into the park and back toward Nelson Bay and Abel Tasman.
-We normally picnic on the ridge above the hut, and clients can choose to walk further toward or up to the summit before returning.
+We usually picnic on the ridge above the hut, and clients can choose to walk further toward or up to the summit before returning.

 Suitable for all ages with a moderate level of fitness.
 The track is wide and well maintained to the hut, then becomes an alpine route trail thereafter.

-The price includes your private guide for the day, transport by luxury vehicle to and from the walk, lunch, snacks and water.
+The price includes your private Guide for the day, transport by luxury vehicle to and from the walk, lunch, snacks and water.